The Importance of Indoor Air Quality During Coronavirus:

 Air Circulation & Indoor Air Quality:

 Airflow refers to the amount of air flowing from ducts, in cubic feet per minute (CFM).
 Indoor air is sucked from rooms through return vents, which take the air back to the air conditioning or heating system.
 Then, temperature-controlled air is expelled back into the rooms by the supply vents.
 It is important that air circulation is occurring to dissipate germs.
 Since fresh air is not being pulled into the house, you may also want to open windows if you’re not on a busy street.
-It’s better to crack them open, rather than having them wide open.
+It’s better to crack them open, rather than have them wide open.

-Exhaust fans, on the other hand, expel air from inside of the building to the outside.
+Exhaust fans, on the other hand, expel air from the inside of the building to the outside.
 Since germs can build up in closed spaces, it is key to remove them.
 Exhaust fans are typically located in kitchens and bathrooms.
 Keep them on continually in order to get contaminants out of your home.
 It might also be a good investment to purchase window exhaust fans.
 These portable fans can attach to open windows, much like window air conditioning units.

 In the meantime, you should get all vents, duct systems, and exhaust fans tested for airflow.
 This is typically performed with a duct blower.
 At BarrierEnergy, our HVAC technicians are trained to ensure there is proper airflow in buildings.
 Make sure to choose licensed professionals when your health and safety are on the line.